Cystic Fibrosis - When To Call a Doctor

 cystic fibrosis early.
 Call your doctor if your

-- Has frequent lung infections (pneumonia), colds, an ongoing cough, shortness of
+- Often has lung infections (pneumonia), colds, a cough, shortness of

 - Coughs up mucus that contains